ethereum/populus/docs/gotchas.rst

 Solidity and Smart Contracts Gotchas
 =====================================

-Solidity is a fairly simple language (on purpose).
-However, the "mental model" of smart contracts development against the blockchain is different.
-We compiled a (by no means complete) list of subtle issues which may be non-obvious, or even confusing at time,  to what you expect from a "common" programming environment (items are not sorted by priority).
+Solidity itself is a fairly simple language, on purpose.
+However, the "mental model" of smart contracts development against the blockchain is unique.
+We compiled a (by no means complete) list of subtle issues which may be non-obvious, or even confusing at times,  to what you expect from a "common" programming environment.
+Items are not sorted by priority.

 .. role:: strike

-**But this is all the fun, isn't it?
+**This is all the fun, isn't it?
 So here is our TOP 10, no wait 59, issues.**

 [1] Everything that the contract **runs** on the blockchain costs money, the gas.
 Everycalculation, and there is a price for each action the EVM takes on behalf of your contract.
 Try to offload as much computations as you can to the client.